-It’s true that THC-O is not a naturally occurring cannabinoid, meaning you can’t just extract it straight from the hemp plant.
-However, it doesn’t quite fit the same profile as other synthetic cannabinoids, and many experts agree that its much safer than the many synthetic cannabinoid formulations circulating the streets.
+Indeed, THC-O is not a naturally occurring cannabinoid, meaning you can’t just extract it straight from the hemp plant.
+However, it doesn’t quite fit the same profile as other synthetic cannabinoids, and many experts agree that it's much safer than the many synthetic cannabinoid formulations circulating the streets.

 However, synthetic cannabinoids, like K2 or spice, typically contain no real plant material and are instead completely synthesized in a lab.
 The isomerization process used to make THC-O makes it a hemp isomer, not a synthetic drug.

 According to the Hemp Farming Act of 2018, or the bill that officially legalized hemp in the U.S., hemp is “the plant Cannabis sativa L. and any part of that plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis.”

 In other words, THC-O is a hemp isomer and falls under the federal definition used to legalize hemp.

 It's worth noting that hemp industry regulations are still inconsistent from state to state, which put some pressure on consumers to ensure that the hemp THC products they purchase are legally and safely made.